TheLongSentance/chatbot_conversation/README.md

   - Prefix and postfix all support template variable names:
     - Supports template variable `{bot_name}` which gets replaced with each bot's name
     - Example: "You are {bot_name}. " becomes "You are RogerFan. " for the RogerFan bot
-    - Supports template variable `{max_tokens}` which gets replaced with the setting of max_tokens passed to the model
+    - Supports template variable `{max_tokens}` which gets replaced with the setting of max_tokens passed to the model api
-    - Example: "Keep responses under {max_tokens} tokens. " becomes "Keep responses under 500 tokens. " for a max_tokens parameter set to 500
+    - Example: "Keep responses under {max_tokens} tokens. " becomes "Keep responses under 400 tokens. " for a max_tokens parameter set to 600 - this is due to allow for bots not being good at counting their own token output.
+The value passed to the api is unadjusted at 600.
 - `bots`: Array of bot configurations:
   - `bot_name`: Display name for the bot (see template variable `{bot_name}` above)
   - `bot_type`: Model type (GPT, CLAUDE, GEMINI, OLLAMA)